Summer 2025 Internship Information

 Anne Arundel County’s Cultural Resources Section in conjunction with The Lost Towns Project is offering two internship positions in Archaeology with a focus on laboratory methods and collections management.
 The internship will be based in Edgewater, MD with some travel required.

-This internship is designed to be educational in nature and is best for undergraduate students seeking hands-on experience in a wide variety of archaeological topics in a local government/non-profit setting.
-Graduate students may still apply but are invited to contact the internship coordinator in advance.
+This internship is designed to be educational in nature and is best for undergraduate students or recent graduates seeking hands-on experience in a wide variety of archaeological topics in a local government/non-profit setting.

 Internship Description: